Honorine77/plsql-window-functions-Uwumuremyi-Honorine/READ.md

 Expected outcome: providing a clear report of the top-performing pastry and insights on the targeted customer's preference, which is meant to help the business in making strategic and informed decisions.

 ## STEP 2: SUCCESS CRITERIA
-1. Identify the top 5 products
+1. Identify the top 5 pastry using ranking functions 2.r
-2.